11 Best Korean Childhood Games For Learning

 This is another game always included in the list of Korean traditional games.
 The players throw sticks into a narrow cylindrical target to test their precision and focus.
 This game appears in many festivities, played by family members.

-two hands stretching rubber bands to form shapes
+Two hands stretching rubber bands to form shapes

 Rubber Band Game